/ Conservation / NHBA Grant Program / NHBA Grant Awardees and Projects

 2025 Grants

-NHBA awards its first land conservation and restoration grants for 2025 to Bluestem Habitat Improvement for Species Diversification ($3000) and the Town of Carrboro, Dr. Martin Luther King, Jr. Park Invasive Species Removal and Habitat Restoration Project ($2000).
+NHBA awarded its first land conservation and restoration grants for 2025 to Bluestem Habitat Improvement for Species Diversification ($3000) and the Town of Carrboro, Dr. Martin Luther King, Jr. Park Invasive Species Removal and Habitat Restoration Project ($2000).
 Bluestem Community will use their funds towards rehabilitation of 35 acres of native grassland including riparian zones and forest edges on the Bluestem property in Cedar Grove, NC.
 Read more about the Bluestem Community.

 The Town of Carrboro will work with volunteers in the Dr. Martin Luther King, Jr. Park to remove invasive species from a wetland and the surrounding areas (8.5 acres) and replant the areas with bird-friendly native plant species.
 The event will also include an educational component on the importance of invasive plant removal, native plant restoration, riparian preservation, food sources for native bird populations, gardening at home for birds, and community science.
+Read the project report here.

 2024 Grant